ICB-DCM/pyABC/doc/what.rst

    Not everything is a nail.

-ABC likelihood inference is not a hammer for every nail.
-If you're actually able to write down the likelihood then use it and apply a different inference technique which exploits it.
+ABC-SMC likelihood-free inference is not a hammer for every nail.
+If you're actually able to write down the likelihood then using it and applying a different inference technique which exploits it might be the better approach.
-This package helps to solve the much harder problem of likelihood free inference.
+This package helps to solve the much harder problem of likelihood-free inference.

 Why to use pyABC?
 -----------------

 This is a package for Approximate Bayesian Computation, using a Sequential Monte Carlo scheme.